 Command Execution:

 After processing, the BCM sends output signals to actuators and other electronic components.
 For instance, if the driver activates the window switch, the BCM commands the window motor to operate accordingly.
+This also extends to other devices such as door locks, demonstrating that the BCM is capable of managing these vehicle functions efficiently.

 System Coordination:

 The BCM ensures that multiple electronic systems operate harmoniously.
 For example, when the vehicle is locked, the BCM might simultaneously activate the alarm system, flash the hazard lights, and disable the engine starter.
+The BCM also ensures that doors close gently and that electrical circuits are closed in a controlled manner, protecting the system from potential damage caused by abrupt actions.

 This whole process might sound simple, but the BCM does this for dozens of functions simultaneously and ensures they don’t interfere with each other.